mrackwitz/MRProgress/README.md

 ![Pod Version](https://cocoapod-badges.herokuapp.com/v/MRProgress/badge.png)
 ![Pod Platform](https://cocoapod-badges.herokuapp.com/p/MRProgress/badge.png)

-MRProgress is a collection of drop-in components that displays a dimmed overlay with a blurred box view with an indicator and/or labels while work is being done in a background thread.
+MRProgress is a collection of drop-in components that display a dimmed overlay with a blurred box view with an indicator and/or labels while work is being done in a background thread.

 [![](/Images/screenshot_004_2.jpg)](/Images/screenshot_004.png)
 [![](/Images/screenshot_005_2.jpg)](/Images/screenshot_005.png)